-Students have the opportunity to broaden their skills and knowledge in Religious Education, English, Mathematics, Science, Humanities and Social Science (HASS), and Health and Physical Education.
+Students have the opportunity to broaden their skills and knowledge in Religious Education, English, Mathematics, Science, HASS, and Health and Physical Education.
 Students can nominate to undertake elective study preferences from Languages, Technologies and/or the Arts.
-Programs are designed to equip students for senior secondary schooling, including vocational pathways, in Years 11-12.
+Programs are designed to equip students for senior secondary schooling, in Years 11-12 including vocational pathways.